Support Organisations: London

 Jesuit Refugee Services

-Day centre and for vulnerable refugees and asylum seekers, support and advice, grants and crisis support for the newly destitute or detainees, activity groups, outings, peer support, detention visitors.
+Day Centre at 2 Chandler St, E1W 2QT.
+Need to register (online form) but currently full; may re-open end of Feb 2024.
+(Call 020 7488 7310 to check).
+For vulnerable refugees and asylum seekers, support and advice, grants and crisis support for the newly destitute or detainees, activity groups, outings, peer support, detention visitors.

 Notre Dame